bpedryc/InternetApplicationsDesign/README.md

-# InternetApplicationsDesign
+# Teabuds
-Projects for "Internet Applications Design" class (Projektowanie Aplikacji Internetowych).
+Project created for "Internet Applications Design" class.

-REMEMBER TO PREPARE DATABASE SCHEME (ERD)!!
+Used technologies: HTML, CSS, PHP, Javascript, AJAX, Bootstrap, jQuery

+Features:
+- Registration and logging in / out
+- Adding new elements to profile collection (tea objects)
+- Pagination based on AJAX
+- Admin page for accessible for certain users